vlizBE/dcafs/docs/DAS Core manual.md

 }
 ````
 That's it for the extended BaseWorker.
-To actually make DAS use it instead of the default one.
+To actually make dcafs use it instead of the default one.

 ```java
 package core;